Scionero/MaxContextFinder/readme.md

 ## Prerequisites

+- Linux operating system
 - Python 3.8+
-- Ollama (https://ollama.ai/) installed and running
+- Ollama (https://ollama.com/) installed and running
 - Ollama models downloaded (You can use `ollama list` to find all your current models)
-- For VRAM monitoring (AMD GPUs only):
+- For VRAM monitoring:
+  - NVIDIA GPU: No additional installation needed (uses nvidia-smi, included with drivers)
-  - radeontop installed (`sudo apt install radeontop` on Ubuntu/Debian)
+  - AMD GPU: radeontop installed (`sudo apt install radeontop` on Ubuntu/Debian)

 ## Installation